 (4) On the south side of Sheridan Road, across from the Weber Arch, you'll see the Alice Millar Chapel, one of the many spaces of faith on campus.
-In addition to this non-denominational chapel, we have a number of religious centers on campus like the Hillel Center and the Sheil Catholic Center.
-There are also religious student organizations like the Muslim-Cultural Student Association, Athletes in Action, and the Interfaith Initiative.
+For a full list of religious and spiritual organizations on campus visit the Religious and Spiritual Life page.